Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Methods

 and as such

 and, denoting the adjacency matrix of the Product Space network as $\Phi$, we have

 and thus

-where the $\text{min}$ operation is taken element-wise on the two matrices of identical dimension ($p \times p$), and $U$ is the diagonal ubiquity matrix whose non-diagonal elements are zero and whose diagonal elements $U_{pp}$ are the ubiquities of products $p$.
-The concept of \it proximity \normalfont can be understood through the lens of capabilities as an empirical estimation of the similarity between the capabilities two products require; the more similar the capabilities required by two products are, the more likely a single economy holds the capabilities required to specialize in both, and thus, the higher the observed proximity. \\
+where the $\text{min}$ operation is taken element-wise on the two matrices of identical dimension ($p \times p$), and $U$ is the diagonal ubiquity matrix whose non-diagonal elements are zero and whose diagonal elements $U_{pp}$ are the ubiquities of products $p$. \\

-The main criterion of interest within the Product Space framework for predicting future diversification is \it density\normalfont, defined as the average relatedness of the current export specializations $c$ to a new product $i$ and denoted $\omega_{ci}$:
+Of particular interest in forecasting future export diversification prospects is a country-level metric called \it density\normalfont, defined as the average relatedness of the current export specializations $c$ to a new product $i$ and denoted $\omega_{ci}$:

 where $D$ is the diagonal diversity matrix whose non-diagonal elements are zero and whose diagonal elements $D_{cc}$ are the diversities of countries $c$.
-So named because it describes the \it density \normalfont of network edges from the existing export basket to a new product, density has proved a remarkably robust predictor of future diversification, especially the probability that a country will develop RCA in a new product in the next several years (Hausmann and Hidalgo 2007); and, in particular, the sparsity of the Product Space and its core-periphery structure with least-complex products (textiles, raw materials) occupying sparse, low-density regions and most-complex products (machinery, metals, chemicals) occupying high-density regions has been cited as a mechanism for explaining why least-developed countries cannot converge to the income levels of richer economies. \\

-Over the years, several extensions to the Product Space framework have been proposed.
-The calculation of proximity has come under close scrutiny, with alternative formulations being suggested, such as using the correlation between raw export values of pairs of products (Barigozzi et al. 2010) or the co-agglomeration index, first proposed in economic geography (Ellison and Glaeser 1997); and the framework itself has undergone generalizations, including the inclusion of loss of specializations (Nomaler and Verspagen 2022) and the application of similar methods to that of technological sectors through shared patents, or sectors of employment through shared workers (Bahar et al. 2017).
-However, as the bulk of the literature continues to concentrate on exports and on the above formulations for the Product Space and density, these extensions will not be discussed further in this paper.